 Students may appeal any academic issue and discuss it with the appropriate employee(s) and/or administrator(s) as established by college policy or procedure.
 Students have the right to seek remedy through the college's designated academic appeal process.
 Students should use available informal means (direct conversation) to resolve disputes before filing an appeal.
 There will be no retaliation of any kind against students, faculty or staff who participate in the appeal process.
-For more information about filing an academic appeal, contact Student Development Services.
+For more information about filing an academic appeal, contact Student Affairs.
+Academic appeal forms can be found online at www.minnesota.edu/forms.